barbalex/capturing_vlcn/README.md

 Deployed Scaffolding: https://vite-starter.fly.dev/ Try it out!
 Collaborate between all your devices.

+Open another browser at the same url and you will see the data sync between the two.

 # important

 (using npm or pnpm) did NOT work on windows (powershell)